toxgisfinalproject/report/Final_Report_v20181206.md

 We recognize that there are many contributing factors towards cancer incidence and our analysis on lung cancer is a simple model of a complex disease.
 There are several confounders such as rural/urban location and population density that were unaccounted.
 We also don’t propose that these trends happen at the national level as we only have data on ten states.
 In the future, we would want to adjust for additional confounding variables to better understand the effect of industrial waste on cancer outcomes.
 Finding more specific measurements of exposure and disease such as age-adjusted cancer incidences or patient’s distance from industrial factories would benefit our analysis as well.

 Observers of our project should be careful to not conclude causation from our model and visualizations.
 These tools are meant to better inform individuals about the environmental hazards in their states.
 However, we hope that our website and data tools can help researchers to explore new hypotheses or evaluate well-established ones.

-### Future Direction

-We recognize that there are many contributing factors towards cancer incidence and our analysis on lung cancer is a simple model of a complex disease.
-In the future we would want to adjust for additional confounding variables to better understand the effect of industrial waste on cancer outcomes.
-Finding more specific measurements of exposure and disease such as age-adjusted cancer incidences or patient’s distance from industrial factories would benefit our analysis as well.

-Users should be careful to not conclude causation from our model and visualizations.
-These tools are meant to better inform individuals about the environmental hazards in their states.
-However, we hope that our website and data tools can help researchers to explore new hypotheses or evaluate well-established ones.

-There are two future directions that are generated by our project.
-First, exposure to certain chemicals can be a causal factor for lung cancer, however, certain gene mutations can also predict lung cancer.
-Future research could be conducted by analyzing lung cancer patients’ gene information and add it as a potential predictor in the regression model that we produced in the additional analysis.
-Second, waste management policy could be improved by taking advantage of the information provided in our project.